Why AI Training Work Still Needs Expert Intelligence for Frontier Models

 • Fine-tuning outputs for specific use cases

-This pays more because transfer learning requires specialized knowledge across multiple domains.
-You need to understand both the source domain where the model learned and the target domain where it’s being applied.
+You need to understand both the source domain where the model learned and the target domain where it's being applied.
 That makes this work best suited for workers with diverse professional backgrounds.

-4. Reinforcement Learning
+4. Reinforcement learning

-In reinforcement learning, you define those rewards by rating chatbot responses, scoring game-playing tactics, or flagging unsafe outputs.
-Your consistent judgment teaches the model what “good” performance looks like across thousands of examples.
+You define those rewards by rating chatbot responses, scoring game-playing tactics, or flagging unsafe outputs.
+Your consistent judgment teaches the model what "good" performance looks like across thousands of examples.

 Typical tasks involve: